A Strictly Technical Guide to Google My Business

 - To move all businesses under one dashboard for easier management

-Follow How to Add Managers to a Google My Business Profile.
+Follow How to Add Managers to a Google My Business Account.
 After 24 hours there will be an option to change the newly added email address from manager to owner.

 How to Use Google Map Maker to Benefit Google My Business